prenastro/deepsentirank/README.md

 Put all the images you would like to test in the testModel folder.

+Put bvlc_alexnet.npy model from http://www.cs.toronto.edu/~guerzhoy/tf_alexnet/ into the same folder from where you place the test file.

 Run the test file with "python testModel.py".

 References: